mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 |Stateful: Return traffic is automatically allowed, regardless of any rules|Stateless: Return traffic must be explicitly allowed by rules.|
 |AWS evaluates all rules before deciding whether to allow traffic|AWS processes rules in number order when deciding whether to allow traffic.|
 |Applied selectively to individual instances|Automatically applied to all instances in the associated subnets; this is a backup layer of defense, so you don’t have to rely on someone specifying the security group.|

-### NAT instance

-It's a customer-managed instances that is designed to accept traffic from instances within a private subnet, translate the source IP address to the public IP address of the NAT instance and forward the traffic to the IGW.

-### NAT getway

-It's an AWS-managed service that is designed to accept traffic from instances within a private subnet, traslate the source IP address to the public IP address of the NAT gateway and forward the traffic to the IGW.

 ### VPG & CGW